CUB-Geomicrobiology/syllabus/README.md

 ## Structure

-The course will comprise six modules.
+The course will consist of 6 modules.
 Each module has topic-specific learning goals, assignments and team exercises.

-1. Communication and Collaboration skills: Team-based learning; providing helpful feedback.
+1. Communication and Collaboration in Team-based learning
 2. Microbial properties & diversity
 3. Microbial metabolism & energetics
 4. Microbial roles in biogeochemical cycles